gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 Modifications have been made to push the structure to facilitate stable, scalable, mature software.

 The focus of this architecture is _forward compatibility_ while maintaining current modern browser standards.
-This means creating modularization by enabling SOLID principles as needed.
+This means creating modularization by enabling SOLID.
 It also means there should be an easier upgrade path to Angular 2 or Aurelia through the inherent modularization of components.

-Unit and E2E testing capabilities are built in, and core to this architecture.
+At the core of this architecture are documentation generators for a styleguide and es6 docs.
+Unit and E2E testing capabilities both include coverage reporters.

 To start, this repo serves as an extremely minimal but scalable starter for anyone looking to get up and running with Angular and ES6.
 Using a combo of [JSPM](http://jspm.io/)